 Adrenal Alternatives Foundation is actively working to change this on a federal, state and local level!
 We recently visited the campus of EMC Medical Training – Emergency Medical Consultants to provide materials and education on how to recognize and treat an adrenal crisis.
 This school not only trains EMS personnel but also offers CPR, First Aid, IV Therapy, Phlebotomy, EKG and Emergency Airway Management to all medical professionals.

-Our goal in providing this school with copies of Adrenal Insufficiency 101 and pamphlets on how to manage an adrenal crisis is to prepare medical professionals who attend their classes to be able to recognize an adrenal crisis and how to administer an emergency injection.
+Our goal in providing this school with copies of Adrenal Insufficiency 101 , EMS protocols for cortisol deficient conditions and pamphlets on how to manage an adrenal crisis is to prepare medical professionals who attend their classes to be able to recognize an adrenal crisis and know how to administer an emergency injection.

 You can get involved too!
 Call or visit your local fire house and EMS station and advocate that they add adrenal crisis protocols.
 You can download full instructions on How to add Adrenal Crisis Protocols to your city’s EMS program from our website.